Planning to go to Fes? Wondering where to stay in Fes Morocco – best areas to stay? We’ve got you covered. So read on to know more!

 - You don’t mind being in streets crowded with lots of noise.

-- Riad Fes Bab Rcif & spa features beautiful, air-conditioned, traditionally styled suites, situated right by the main gate of Medina.
-A spa, terrace and restaurant are all located within the property, to ensure you are suitably relaxed at all times, while the multi-lingual front desk is manned 24 hours a day, to make sure any information you may need is always available.
+Riad Fes Bab Rcif & spa Riad Fes features beautiful, air-conditioned, traditionally styled suites, situated right by the main gate of Medina.
+A spa, terrace, and restaurant are all located within the property, to ensure you are suitably relaxed at all times, while the multi-lingual front desk is manned 24 hours a day, to make sure any information you may need is always available.

-- Hotel & Spa Dar Bensouda is a stunning property, featuring architecture of the original palace in which it is set, complimented by modern features like air-conditioning.
-2 courtyards, a rooftop terrace, an upper terrace and a swimming pool provide a number of places for you to relax and enjoy the views, while a hammam offering massages and beauty treatments is also available.
+Hotel & Spa Dar Bensouda is a stunning property, featuring architecture of the original palace in which it is set, complemented by modern features like air-conditioning.
+2 courtyards, a roof terrace, an upper terrace overlooking the Atlas Mountains and a swimming pool provide a number of places for you to relax and enjoy the views, while a hammam offering massages and beauty treatments is also available.

-- Dar Borj is an exceptional hotel, featuring stunning, traditional architecture.
-The wonderful on-site restaurant serves local cuisine to keep you fully immersed in your surroundings, while the free Wi-Fi and 24-hour front desk ensure you are always connected and know the best things to see and do.
+Dar Borj is an exceptional hotel, featuring stunning, traditional Moroccan architecture.
+The wonderful on-site restaurant serves local cuisine to keep you fully immersed in your surroundings, while the free Wi-Fi and 24-hour front desk ensure you are always connected and know the best things to see and do.🔍FIND BEST HOTELS IN FES EL-BALI

 Fes el-Jdid is translated as New Fes.
 It is more modern compared to El-Bali.
 It is occupied mostly by the historic Royal palace (Dar al-Makhzen).